tomasherceg/dotvvm-docs/Pages/control-development-markup-controls-with-code.md

 ## Markup Controls with Code

-Sometimes you need to parameterize the markup control in the page where you use it.
+Sometimes you need to pass some parameters in the markup control.

-For example, you don't need to display the Phone field in the Billing address, and you want also the control from the last sample to generate the fieldset and legend tags itself.
+For example, you don't need to display the *Phone* field in the Billing address, and you want also the control from the last sample to generate the `fieldset` and `legend` tags itself, so the control needs to know the text you need to display in the `legend` element.

-You can create a markup control using the _Add > New Item_ in the Solution Explorer context menu and after you choose the name of the control, click on the checkbox which generates the code behind file for you.
+You can create a markup control using the _Add > New Item_ in the _Solution Explorer_ context menu and after you choose the name of the control, click on the checkbox which generates the _code behind file_ for you.

 <p><img src="{imageDir}control-development-markup-controls-with-code-1.png" alt="Creating the DOTCONTROL with code" /></p>